jujaga/nr-email-microservice/openshift/README.md

 * SOURCE\_REPO\_URL - complete url to the repo (including .git).
 Default is this repository.
 * SOURCE\_REPO\_REF - Git reference to pull - could be a tag, a pull request (ex. pull/3/head), branch.
 Default is master.
-* APP\_NAME - a name for the application deployment, combines with INSTANCE\_ID.
+* APP\_LABEL - value to use for labels app=APP\_LABEL.
 Default is email-microsrv.
-* INSTANCE\_ID - a suffix for application name.
-This is useful with pull requests when one would stand up many instances in the same namespace.
-Default is ''
+* IMAGE\_NAME - value to use for all the created objects: service, image, bc, dc.
+Default is email-microsrv-api

 The following will allow you to customize the [resource load](https://docs.openshift.com/container-platform/3.11/dev_guide/compute_resources.html) during image build time:
 * CPU\_REQUEST - Requested CPU per pod (in millicores ex.
 500m).
 Default 500m